 With the completion of the vast majority of renovations at the base in Shearwater and the central theme of the Centennial of the Royal Canadian Navy, the Show was invited back to Shearwater to host its 2010 Show.
 With the conversion of the base's runways to being used strictly as a heliport, static displays were limited and performer departures and arrivals were staged primarily out of the Halifax International Airport with the flying taking place over the crowds at the military base.

 In 2011, a decision was made to re-brand the Air Show.
 The change in name from the NSIAS to the ATLANTIC CANADA INTERNATIONAL AIR SHOW (ACIAS) was done to reflect the permanent change in our business model to start moving the Show between different communities each year.
-Since this official change, the Show has been held in Summerside, PEI, Miramichi, NB and Dieppe, NB.
+Since this official change, the Show has been held in Summerside, PEI, Miramichi, NB, Moncton/Dieppe, NB and Greenwood, NS.

 Our long-term plan is to establish an "ideal" list of communities that we can regularly rotate between from year to year.
 This would see us travel between each of the Maritime provinces making regular visits to each of our established host communities.